arcboundrav/evodom/README.md

    further reduces the expected number of options during the early game.

 5) The [willingness to pass during the Buy Phase](#willingness-to-pass-rather-than-buy) prevents automatic Acquisition of the cheapest and least useful
-   Cards---which are precisely those most often among available options.
+   Cards—which are precisely those most often among available options.
    Note: Preferences for such Cards can still evolve if they are integral
          to a competent Strategy.